Inside Eastern Europe's C2 Sprawl: 3,900+ Servers and 302 Providers Mapped (Updated)

 Inside Eastern Europe's C2 Sprawl: 3,900+ Servers, 302 Providers, One Host Doing Half the Work

-Across 302 distinct hosting providers, we identified more than 3,900 active C2 servers.
+Across 302 distinct hosting providers, we identified more than 3,900 active threat activity enabling servers.
 The distribution was anything but even.
-A single Bulgarian provider accounted for more than half of all detected C2 infrastructure, a level of concentration that doesn't surface when you're tracking individual IPs or domains.
+A small number of providers accounted for a disproportionate share of detections, a level of concentration that doesn't surface when you're tracking individual IPs or domains.
 It only becomes visible when you look at the hosting layer itself, which is exactly what this analysis does.

 Background and Methodology

 Every prior region we've mapped has reinforced the same lesson: IPs rotate, domains get burned, but the hosting layer underneath stays remarkably stable.
-Mapping Chinese hosting environments uncovered 18,000+ C2 servers where commodity and state-linked tooling shared the same provider networks, Russian providers showed high-tolerance hosts absorbing disproportionate malicious activity, and across the Middle East, a single carrier accounted for nearly three-quarters of all regional C2 infrastructure.
+Mapping Chinese hosting environments uncovered 18,000+ threat activity enabling servers where commodity and state-linked tooling shared the same provider networks, Russian providers showed high-tolerance hosts absorbing disproportionate potentially malicious activity, and across the Middle East, a single carrier accounted for nearly three-quarters of all regional threat activity enabling infrastructure.
 Host Radar exists precisely to surface that kind of provider-level signal automatically, instead of requiring analysts to reconstruct it indicator by indicator.

 Using Host Radar, we analyzed telemetry across all 10 countries in scope.
-The results reveal the scale of active C2 infrastructure, the dominance of specific malware families, and how frequently major telecoms and hosting providers appear in infrastructure tied to both commodity cybercrime and advanced threat operations.
+The results reveal the scale of active threat activity enabling infrastructure, the dominance of specific malware families, and how frequently major telecoms and hosting providers appear in infrastructure tied to both commodity cybercrime and advanced threat operations.

 Here are the key findings.